 oled_clear()

 In other words, we are continuously displaying the current dial position to the user, until they confirm the selection using the button.
-This threshold is saved is in a variable, such that we use this value later in the lab to compare the current temperature readings with it.
+This threshold is saved is in a variable, such that we use this value later in the lab to compare the current temperature readings to it.

 from time import sleep